 |Examination gloves (not shown in image above): two pair latex||26g|

 It can be seen how very easy it is for the weight of a First Aid Kit to creep up.
 This is by no means a lightweight kit, but it could very easily weigh more.
 I have toyed with the idea of including a Sam splint or similar in this kit but have not as yet as I believe that I have the ability to fashion a functional splint from either what is carried or encountered trail side.
 A Sam Splint, for those unfamiliar with them, is a compact, lightweight, aluminium alloy core sandwiched between two layers of closed cell foam.
 It can be trimmed or bent into various curves to support a broken or badly sprained limb.
-The Podsac that it is all held in is quite a heavy item, but will take immersion and knocks well.
+Smaller variants are also available that are suitable for broken fingers etc. The Podsac that it is all held in is quite a heavy item, but will take immersion and knocks well.
 It is particularity well suited to travelling by canoe or bike where water, rattles and knocks are prevalent.
 The Podsac First Aid roll top bags are available in two sizes- small 1.5lt and large 4lt.
 They are made of 70D nylon with a white TPU coating interior so as to make finding items inside easier.
 First available in 2011, these useful bags seem to be getting more difficult to locate now and it may be only old stock that is available.

 Other important parts of a first aid armoury, probably carried elsewhere on your person or pack, are pen and paper (or similar).
 In the awful scenario of major trauma- shock, loss of consciousness, severe loss of blood etc, a written record of symptoms and treatment is of immense help to follow up medical care.